GiorgosKarantonis/PuppetGAN/README.md

 * `bottleneck noise` : The standard deviation of the noise that will be applied to the bottleneck.
 The mean of the noise is 0.

-* `on roids` : Whether or not to use the proposed roids.
+* `on roids` : Whether or not to use the proposed Roids.

 * `learning rates`-`real generator` : The learning rate of the real generator.